Home: Power Supplies, Battery Chargers, Battery Packs and switching power supply

 Step 3: Rate of discharge considerations

 Some battery chemistries give much fewer amp hours if you discharge them fast.
+This is called the Peukart effect.
 This is a big effect in alkaline, carbon zinc, zinc-air and lead acid batteries.
+For example if you draw at 1C on a lead acid battery you will only get half of the capacity that you would have if you had drawn at 0.05C.
 It is a small effect in NiCad, Lithium Ion, Lithium Polymer, and NiMH batteries.

-For lead acid batteries the rated capacity is typically given for a 20 hour discharge rate.
+For lead acid batteries the rated capacity (i.e. the number of AH stamped on the side of the battery) is typically given for a 20 hour discharge rate.
 If you are discharging at a slow rate you will get the rated number of amp-hours out of them.
 However, at high discharge rates the capacity falls steeply.
 A rule of thumb is that for a 1 hour discharge rate (i.e. drawing 10 amps from a 10 amp hour battery, or 1C) you will only get half of the rated capacity (or 5 amp-hours from a 10 amp-hour battery).
 Charts that detail this effect for different discharge rate can be used for greater accuracy.
-For example the data sheets listed in http://www.powerstream.com/BB.htm
+For example the data sheets listed in /BB.htm

 For example, if your portable guitar amplifier is drawing a steady 20 amps and you want it to last 1 hour you would start out with Step 1: